award

 • Lost wages for the time you were unable to work

-• Lost earning capacity if the accident has resulted in a long-term disability or career change
+• Lost earning capacity if the accident has resulted in a long-term disability or a career change

 • Future income losses if your injuries affect your ability to perform your job at the same level